dirrogate/BPM-burn-to-ID3-Tag/README.md

  2) Fill the Mp3's COMMENTS tag with BPM, Rating, Music Key

 **Vibe coded tool, so use at your own risk.
 Backup your main music folder just in case.**
-This git hub repo serves as a storage from my own needs, while on the move. 🤘🎧
+This git hub repo serves as a storage for my own needs, while on the move. 🤘🎧